diwakarreddy02/A-star-Algorithm-AritificialIntelligence/README.md

 # Assignment 1

+## Part 1

+- From the problem statement, five birds, each wearing a different number from 1 to N are sitting on a power line.
+They start in a random order and their      goal is to re-arrange themselves to be in order from 1 to N (e.g., 12345), in as few steps as possible.

+Shortcomings of the Skeleton code:
+-From the given code, the algorihtm used is BFS and run time is very slow.

+1. Here, A* search is implemented in place of BFS(from skeleton code).
+2. We initialized Fringe as PriorityQueue, then we added a tuple -> (cost, initial_state, path) to the fringe.
+      Here, **cost = g(s) = Cost that took to reach an intermediate state.
+            **path = Each intermediate state to reach final state.
+3. **h(s) = Number of birds with misplaced positions.
+The heuristic is admissible because if current state is not goal state, then the minimun number of                 moves to reach goal state will not be less than this.
+   - Initialized a function h(state) to get the heuristic of an intermediate/current state.
+   - Here, we checked the current state birds position with the goal state to get the number of birds that are at wrong positions.
+   - Once, we go the count, we returned the count value.
+5. **Procedure to reach goal state
+   1. Add the initial_state to the fringe priority queue
+   2. While, the fringe is not empty, Pop the the state that has the minimun f(s), i.e., g(s) + h(s).
+Funtion h(s) gets the heuristic value for that state.
+   4. If goal state is reached, return the part.
+   5. If not then, get the successors(next intermediate states) of the recently poped fringe, and add them to the priority queue.
+   6. Repeat steps 2 - 4 until goal state is reached.

 ## Part 3

 1. Used A* search for minimizing the cost depending on the cost type.
 Minimized (g(s) + h(s)) for every cost type, where g(s) is the cost so far and h(s) is the heuristic cost to goal.